abhishek-archlinux/AnimeWatch/README.md

 For example, if server address is set to '192.168.1.1:9001', then you should be able to access the current selected file in the playlist at the address 'http://192.168.1.1/play'.
 Next and previous files in the playlist can be accessed using url's 'http://192.168.1.1/next' and 'http://192.168.1.1/prev' respectively.

-Note: This feature won't work with streaming torrent content, since streaming torrent utilizes another http server process different than that of media server process mentioned in this section.
-But you can still access torrent streams from other machines or devices as per the instructions given in [Torrent Streaming](#torrent-streaming) section.
+Note: This feature won't work with streaming torrent content, since streaming torrent starts another http server process different than that of media server process mentioned in this section.
+You can access torrent streams from other machines or devices as per the instructions given in [Torrent Streaming](#torrent-streaming) section.

 ## Addon Structure
 ######[Index](#index)